rrmcmurry/2025RevSwerveTemplate/README.md

 The project builds on the [REV MAXSwerve Java Template](https://github.com/REVrobotics/MAXSwerve-Java-Template/), designed for an FRC swerve drive train using REV MAXSwerve Modules.

+I'm not a fan of the Command-Based programming style.
+Passing functions as objects doesn't sit well in my brain.
+So I rewrote the template to drop the command-based functionality.
+I also dropped slew rate limiting just to make the code simpler (we weren't using it).

 ---

 ## Getting Started